ASReview against COVID-19¶

 The software relies on Active learning which denotes the scenario in which the reviewer is labeling data that are presented by a machine learning model.
 The machine learns from the reviewers’ decisions and uses this knowledge in selecting the reference that will be presented to the reviewer next.
 In this way, the COVID-19 related papers are presented in an orderly manner, that is from most to least relevant based on the input from the user.
 The goal of the software is to help scholars and practitioners to get an overview of the most relevant papers for their work as efficiently as possible, while being transparent in the process.

-The Cord19 database, developed by the Allen Institute for AI, with all publications on COVID-19 and other coronavirus research (e.g. SARS, MERS, etc.) from PubMed Central, the WHO COVID-19 database of publications, the preprint servers bioRxiv and medRxiv and papers contributed by specific publishers.
+The Cord19 database, found in full at CORD-19 dataset, is developed by the Allen Institute for AI.
+It contains all publications on COVID-19 and other coronavirus research (e.g. SARS, MERS, etc.) from PubMed Central, the WHO COVID-19 database of publications, the preprint servers bioRxiv and medRxiv and papers contributed by specific publishers.

 In addition to the full dataset, there is a subset available of studies published after December 1st, 2019 to search for relevant papers published during the COVID-19 crisis.